streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 sudo chmod -R 777 ~/.streamrDocker*/
 ```

-### Step 3: Run the config wizard to create and configure your Streamr node
+### Step 3: Run the Config Wizard to create and configure your Streamr node

-Start the config wizard with the below command.
-Docker will download the Broker image unless you have it already.
+Start the Config Wizard with the below command.
+Docker will download the Streamr node image unless you have it already.

 **Linux / macOS**

 ```
-sudo docker run -it -v $(cd ~/.streamrDocker1 && pwd):/home/streamr/.streamr streamr/broker-node:latest bin/config-wizard
+sudo docker run -it -v $(cd ~/.streamrDocker1 && pwd):/home/streamr/.streamr streamr/node:latest bin/config-wizard
 ```

 **Windows PowerShell**